 South Carolina Traffic Tickets: Fines, Violations, and Penalties

 Committing traffic violations in South Carolina will lead to traffic tickets.
-To satisfy each traffic ticket, you must pay the SC Department of Motor Vehicles (DMV) the fine.
+You must pay the SC Department of Motor Vehicles (DMV) the fine to satisfy each traffic ticket.
 Some traffic tickets carry more penalties than just a fine.
-You may need to pay surcharges, take drug and alcohol courses, and worse case, suspension, revocation, or cancelation.
+You may need to pay surcharges, take drug and alcohol courses, and, worse, suspension, revocation, or cancelation.
 All these will depend on the type of ticket you receive.

 SC Traffic Tickets Fines & Penalties

-The fines associated with traffic tickets varies.
-Less severe violations carry lower fines while more severe infractions carry higher fines.
+The fines associated with traffic tickets vary.
+Less severe violations carry lower fines, while more severe infractions carry higher fines.
 Verify the fine you must pay on your ticket before you attempt to pay.
 Also, look for the date of payment and the form of acceptable payment.

 Surcharges

-If you don’t pay your traffic ticket on time, surcharges are added unto the current fine.
+If you don’t pay your traffic ticket on time, surcharges are added to the current fine.
 You may be able to avoid some surcharges by paying your penalty on time.
 Other surcharges that are given because of a DUI, you cannot avoid and must be paid.
-Surcharges that are stem from a DUI is usually paid annually and up to 3 years.
+Surcharges stemming from a DUI are usually paid annually for up to 3 years.

 SC Driving Record